This Frequently Asked Questions (FAQ) relates to our WIFI camera.

 I powered up the camera but I cannot see the WIFI?

 Just wait a few moments and the camera WIFI should appear.
 All you do is plug the camera into the power supply.
 If you are using a DC cable, just ignore this first and connect the power supply directly to the camera.
 After a few moments of plugging in, you will hear a slight click as well the camera will start to warm up.
-Then go to your WIFI settings of your device and it should show the camera WIFI – IPCAM-XXXXX (Then a unique number).
+You should also see a little orange LED light within a small hole on the side of the network connector.
+If powered up with light on, go to your WIFI settings of your device and it should show the camera WIFI – IPCAM-XXXXX (Then a unique number).

 If it doesn’t, may be because the camera has been plugged into the network.
 When the camera is plugged into a network the WIFI will stop.
 If you want the WIFI to come back, you will need to find the IP address of the camera and reset the camera.
 Please see section on resetting the camera.